kristopolous/agentkit-render-tutorial/README.md

     - In the cron job's logs, you'll see a log line for each Hacker News story that's stored into the database. <br/>
     <img src="./images/cron-job-logs.png" width="600" alt="Cron job logs"/>

-5. Sit back and wait for the next time your Agent runs.
-The Agent will run based on the frequency you specified for your question(s).
+5. Try out the app.
+You can sit back and wait for the next time your Agent runs, which will be determined by the frequency you specified for your question(s).
+If you want an instant result, click "[ preview ]" next to any question in the UI.

 ## Modify or run the project locally